akhilrathod09/Real-Time-Stock-Market-Data-Pipeline-and-Analytics-Using-Kafka-and-AWS-/README.md

-# Automated-Data-Pipeline-for-Financial-Data
-  Automated Data Pipeline for Financial Data
+# Real-Time Stock Market Data Pipeline and Analytics Using Kafka and AWS